mesosphere-backup/cassandra-mesos-deprecated/README.md

 CVE-2015-0225 describes a security vulnerability in Cassandra, which allows an attacker to execute arbitrary code via JMX/RMI.

-Some non-critical tools of Cassandra-on-Mesos framework rely on some functionality via JMX to be available remotely.
+Some non-critical tools of Cassandra-Mesos framework rely on some functionality via JMX to be available remotely.

 1. `com-nodetool` (as `nodetool` itself) requires the JMX port to be open from outside.
 1. `com-qa-report` uses `com-nodetool` for some functionality, means, it requires the JMX port to be open from outside.